ZixuanJiang/pre-rmsnorm-transformer/README.md

 * flax >= 0.6.9 (optional)

 # Structures
 * `example.py`.
-A demo of translating a Pre-LN Transformer into an equivalent Pre-RMSNorm and Pre-CRMSNorm Transformers.
+A self-explained demo of translating a Pre-LN Transformer into an equivalent Pre-RMSNorm and Pre-CRMSNorm Transformers.
 Pre-(C)RMSNorm Transformers and equivalence evaluation
 * `jax/`.
 JAX implementation for comparing the inference and training time of different Transformer variants.
 * `torch/`.
 PyTorch implementation for comparing the inference and training time of different Transformer variants.